 8. Not Branding Correctly

 Branding builds trust and ensures repeat customers; who are the most valuable people to your business.
 You should always brand your videos clearly and succinctly, but not be too over the top with your message.

-You can brand successfully by making your videos engaging and asking lots of questions, responding to comments and to videos made about your business.
-Be as authentic as possible when depicting your brand and make sure you humanize your videos: this could come under the form of showing what goes on behind the scenes and using real employees in your videos.
+You can brand successfully by making your videos engaging and asking lots of questions, responding to comments, and to videos made about your business.
+Be as authentic as possible when depicting your brand and make sure you humanize your videos: this could come in the form of showing what goes on behind the scenes and using real employees in your videos.

 Likewise, branding could also mean having an animated logo intro for all your videos.
 This helps your prospective customers to remember and recognize your brand better.

-Video marketing can be a bit of a minefield, but if you avoid these mistakes, you’ll be well on your way to creating content that is not only compelling and interesting, but is easily discovered and that converts customers.
-Taking a step into this new marketing strategy may seem a little overwhelming, but the rewards will soon pay off as your company ploughs into the future.
+Video marketing can be a bit of a minefield, but if you avoid these mistakes, you’ll be well on your way to creating content that is not only compelling and interesting but is easily discovered and that converts customers.
+Taking a step into this new marketing strategy may seem a little overwhelming, but the rewards will soon pay off as your company plows into the future.